 Dr. Bill McKinney, Executive Director of the Innovative Solutions Collective

-Dr. McKinney founded the ISC to bring together like minded organizations and individuals who are committed to developing and implementing innovative solutions to many of the problems that surround us all.
+Dr. McKinney founded the ISC to bring together like minded individuals and organizations that are committed to developing and implementing innovative solutions to many of the problems that surround us all.
 Dr. McKinney, holds a Bachelors Degree from Cleveland State University, a Masters Degree in Applied Anthropology from the University of Maryland and a PhD in Urban Anthropology from Temple University.

-For over 20 years Dr. McKinney has worked as a researcher, an educator, consultant and advisor in a variety of settings.
-In addition to his work with Ethnomatters Dr. McKinney currently serves as the Director of Research and Evaluation for The Food Trust, a Philadelphia based non-profit organization.
-Previous to his work at The Food Trust, for 8 years Dr. McKinney directed and implemented the research and advocacy work of the Howard Samuels Center located at the Graduate Center of the City University of New York.
+For over 25 years Dr. McKinney has worked as a researcher, an educator, consultant and advisor in a variety of settings.
+In addition to Dr. McKinneys ongoing work with the ISC he currently serves as the Executive Director of the New Kensington Community Development Corporation, is the Founder of Food Access Raises Everyone (FARE), and was previously employed by The Food Trust as the Executive Vice President and Director of Research and Evaluation.
+Previous to his work at The Food Trust, for 9 years Dr. McKinney directed and implemented the research and advocacy work of the Howard Samuels Center located at the Graduate Center of the City University of New York.
 Working to increase equity from under represented populations in issues including access to education; women’s pay equity; and the aging population.
-Prior to and during his work at the HSC he worked as an Ethnographer, Evaluator, and Consultant on topics including but not limited to: Youth Organizing; Violence Intervention; Food Access; Education; Public Libraries; Settlement Houses; Public Health; Incarceration and Reentry; Community Based Organizations and Participation.
+Along the way he has worked as an Ethnographer, Evaluator, and Consultant on topics including but not limited to: Youth Organizing; Violence Intervention; Food Access; Education; Public Libraries; Settlement Houses; Public Health; Incarceration and Reentry; Community Based Organizations and Participation.

-Dr. McKinney currently serves as the Board Chair for Men in Motion in the Community, a non-profit founded by a group of previously incarcerated men with a mission to support men returning from prison, and to help deter high-risk young people from entering the system.
-Dr. McKinney served as the Chair of the Philadelphia School Reform Commission appointed African American and Latino Dropout Taskforce for 2 years.
+Dr. McKinney has previously served as the the Board Chair for Men in Motion in the Community, a non-profit founded by a group of previously incarcerated men with a mission to support men returning from prison, and to help deter high-risk young people from entering the system.
+Dr. McKinney also previously served as the Chair of the Philadelphia School Reform Commission appointed African American and Latino Dropout Taskforce for 2 years.